tetherless-world/institute-demographic-ontology/competencyquestions.md

     <td>Institute's name with maximum doctoral recipient from the required field of study. <br>The number of total doctoral recipient and doctorates from that field. <br>The number of students from the required marginalized community in the field of study. <br>This query integrates datapoints from multiple NSF tables and the source of information can be provided.</td>
   </tr>
   <tr>
-    <td><a href="#question5">(Q5).</a>What is the <marginalized group> doctoral recipients percentage from a particular institute or its program in a given year? (response provided rounded of to nearest integer). <br> For example, what was the percentage of female doctoral recipients from Walden University in 2019?</td>
+    <td><a href="#question5">(Q5).</a>What is the &lt;marginalized group&gt; doctoral recipients percentage from a particular institute or its program in a given year? (response provided rounded of to nearest integer). <br> For example, what was the percentage of female doctoral recipients from Walden University in 2019?</td>
 	<td>Institute's name, overall total doctoral recipient from the institute or from its mentioned programs. <br>Number of these doctoral recipients from the required marginalized community and the percentage (currently nearest integer). <br>The source of information can also be extracted.  </td>
   </tr>
 </tbody>